Nonimmigrant Visa Options for Physical Therapists

 - If the job is listed on Schedule 2, there is a presumption that the job is considered to be a specialty occupation for TN visa purposes.
 This is a significant difference from the H-1B petition, where it must be shown that the foreign national's position meets the specialty occupation requirement.

-- Another difference between TN and H-1B is that physical therapists can apply for permanent residency at the same time as maintaining their nonimmigrant status.
+- Physical therapists can apply for permanent residency at the same time as maintaining their nonimmigrant status.
 This enables them to travel in and out of the United States.
 However, because the TN visa does not have a dual intent designation, the holders of such visas cannot apply for permanent residency without putting their TN status in jeopardy.

 Overall, many opportunities exist for foreign national physical therapists to work in hospitals and clinics in the United States because of the H-1B, H-1B1, E-3, and TN visa options.